Is There A Difference Between Being A Dad Vs. Father?

 Dads play with their kids.
 They don't pass up the chance to get a laugh out of their children.
 Whether it’s having a tea party or playing ball with their little ones, they develop a relationship that their children value.
 Bonds are formed during laughter and happy times that kids won't forget.

 Being a playful dad is fun for both the dad and the kids, and it makes parenting easier!
-Having a few minutes of fun will make your child more agreeable and distracts them from the issue at hand.
+Having a few minutes of fun will make your child more agreeable and distract them from the issue at hand.
 Dads are seen to have this figured out!

 Good listeners